Last Updated on November 11, 2025 by Maryam Siddiqui

 On Christmas Eve, expats can attend the La Misa del Gallo at any nearby church and learn more about Spanish culture.
 Before the 24th, buy some local desserts and add them to your usual Christmas Eve dinner spread.

-It’s easier to find multicultural expat communities in major cities like Madrid and Barcelona, but with the right amount of research, you can make friends pretty much anywhere in Spain.
-Some expats host gatherings that blend Spanish and international traditions, sharing dishes and customs from their home countries.
+It’s easier to find multicultural expat communities in larger cities like Madrid and Barcelona, but with a little research, you can make friends almost anywhere in Spain.
+Many expats host gatherings that blend Spanish and international traditions, sharing favorite dishes and customs from their home countries.

 Christmas in Spain for new expats is also an incredible opportunity to travel and explore other regions.
 There’s so much to do, from visiting festive markets to creating your own holiday traditions with your loved ones.